FOCUS OF UNIT 4

 - Asks the groups of four to share their lists with the class to formulate one large list.

-Consider pairing exceptional students and/or second language learners with partners who can be supportive.
+Consider pairing second language learners with partners who can be supportive.

-Create posters that illustrates the “voice” of a hero
+Create posters that illustrate the “voice” of a hero

 Distribute and discuss the evaluation criteria before the students begin to work.